JeremyKuhne/WInterop/README.md

 - Document how to invoke specific APIs with the ability to test and view version history
 - Provide utility code that makes it easier to write your own wrappers
 - Expose all P/Invokes and data types publicly to allow for advanced/custom usage
-- Make it easy to know what APIs are available on all platforms (including WinRT)
 - Make it easy to find implemented wrappers
 - Ease writing code that will run against different runtimes on Windows (.NET, .NET Core)
-- Allow targeting Windows 7 and above (including WinRT) without writing separate libraries
+- Allow targeting Windows 7 and above without writing separate libraries
-- Allow targeting .NET 4.6 and .NET Core / UWP
+- Allow targeting .NET 4.7.2 and .NET Core / UWP